 After marking out where the hinge will go, use an adequately sharp 1¼-inch mortise or bench chisel to make several shallow cuts the same depth as the hinge.
 Follow up with horizontal slices to remove the notched-out area.

 Q. How do you sharpen a wood chisel?

-You can use a sharpening stone, sandpaper, or a bench grinder to sharpen your wood chisel.
+Use a sharpening stone, sandpaper, or a bench grinder to sharpen your wood chisel.

-Q. What size of chisels should I buy?
+Q. What size chisels should I buy?

-It depends on what you’re going to use it for, but a ¼-inch, a ½-inch, a ¾-inch, and a 1-inch bench chisel can handle most jobs.
+While the answer depends on intended use, ¼-inch, ½-inch, ¾-inch, and 1-inch bench chisels can handle most jobs.

 Q. How do you store wooden chisels?

 When not in use, chisels can be kept in a pouch or a case or on a storage rack or magnetic tool holder.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.